neuralmagic/sparsezoo/README.md

 ## Join the Community

-For user help or questions about SparseZoo, use our [GitHub Discussions](https://www.github.com/neuralmagic/sparsezoo/discussions/).
-Everyone is welcome!
+For user help or questions about SparseZoo, sign up or log in: **Deep Sparse Community** [Discourse Forum](https://discuss.neuralmagic.com/) and/or [Slack](https://discuss-neuralmagic.slack.com/).
+We are growing the community member by member and happy to see you there.

 You can get the latest news, webinar and event invites, research papers, and other ML Performance tidbits by [subscribing](https://neuralmagic.com/subscribe/) to the Neural Magic community.